Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * **FPortUpShort**: SCHC header is only one byte.
 Used when fragmentation is required and payload size is less than or equal to 381 bytes.
 * **FPortUpDefault**: SCHC header is two bytes.
-Used for all other cases: no fragmentation required or payload size is between 382 and 1524 byte.
+Used for all cases: no fragmentation required or any payload size up to 1524 byte (included).

 **Both rules share common parameters:**